mananshah78424/Gitter/README.md

 ## What is Gitter?

 Gitter is a tool that helps maintain your daily contribution on Github.
-Using a cron job, it pushes ~~2~~ 1 daily ~~commits~~  commit on to your GitHub repo, thus helping you maintain your daily contributions.
+Using a cron job, it pushes 1 daily commit onto your GitHub repo, thus helping you maintain your daily contributions.

 ## Tools Used